OrganicIrradiation/ratebeer/README.md

 Note that the nature of web scraping means this will be in **perpetual beta.**

+###v1.3.5

+* Several improvements to results, particularly for edge cases and situations where search results are not in the expected order.

 ###v1.3.4

 * Metadata for beers returns floats when appropriate.